StephenGrider/AngularMobileApp/www/README.md

 ### With the Ionic tool:

-Take the name after `ionic-starter-`, and that is the name of the template to be used when using the `ionic start` command below:
+Take the name after `ionic-app-`, and that is the name of the template to be used when using the `ionic start` command below:

 ```bash
 $ sudo npm install -g ionic cordova